Feature guide

 Can I cancel?

 Any time, from your Account page.
-You’ll keep Goblin features until the end of your current billing period, then revert to Unlocked Thrifter (your map access stays, your favorites stay, you just lose unlimited suggestions/reactions/pings).
+You’ll keep Goblin features until the end of your current billing period, then revert to Unlocked Thrifter (your map access stays, your favorites stay, you just lose unlimited location suggestions/reactions/pings).
 No prorated refunds.

 Does my Goblin sub work in the mobile app?